 The most common issues to address is what will happen to premarital assets and who will be responsible for debts if one spouse dies or if the couple divorces.
 Defining which assets will be marital property and what will remain separate is also common.
 Many couples also include agreements about spousal support, earnings during the marriage, and payment of attorney’s fees in the event of divorce.

 Prenup Pros and Cons

 On the positive side, arranging a prenup makes sure that couples discuss finances before getting married.
 This is critical as only half of all Americans have these conversations before tying the knot.
 A premarital agreement will also help protect your financial situation if you were caught up in the romance of marriage and misjudged your partner.
 Prenups also help protect kids from a previous relationship by specifying which assets are to pass to your children.
 Lastly, divorce can be tremendously disruptive to business owners and protecting the company is one of the most important motivators for a prenuptial agreement.

 On the other hand, legal negotiations are as far from romantic as it gets.
 Addressing finances and the possibility of divorce can lead one partner to think the other may not believe the marriage will last.
 The details of the agreement may make sense at the beginning of a marriage, but as circumstances change, things like foregoing the right to spousal support can leave one partner with an unfair burden.
 For this reason, it’s essential to update the agreement regularly.
 Lastly: how much does a prenup cost?
 The price depends on where you live and how complicated each person’s assets are.

-Is a Prenup Right for You?
+Is a Premarital Agreement Right for You?

 For modern couples, a prenup can be the easiest way to make sure both sets of finances are well understood, and that the future needs of the couple and their families are protected.
 Ultimately, it’s not only a very personal decision but also one that will have a major–and legally binding–impact on the future and working with a reputable, experienced attorney is a must.